sigmike/quadrature/README.md

 Amendment extraction
 ====================

-Tools to extract amendment texts from EU documents.
+It's a tool to extract amendment texts from EU documents and output them in mediawiki format.

+It was made for [La Quadrature du Net](http://www.laquadrature.net/).

 Installation
 ------------

 You need Ruby 1.9+.

 Clone the repository and run "bundle" to install the gems.

 Usage